A Tour of Baltimore’s Inner Harbor

 The Inner Harbor has everything from scenic waterfront views to spectacular museums.
 Here’s how to make a day of it.

-The Inner Harbor is rimmed with beloved museums.
-One of the leading favorites for locals and visitors alike is the National Aquarium, where you can see 20,000 different animals in award-winning habitats, including a tropical rainforest and an Australian river gorge.
+In addition to its gorgeous waterfront views, Baltimore’s Inner Harbor is famous for its breadth of attractions and world-class restaurants.
+The water is rimmed with beloved museums, including the National Aquarium, a leading favorite for locals and visitors alike.
+See 20,000 different animals in award-winning habitats, including a tropical rainforest and an Australian river gorge.

 Interested in maritime history?
 Docked along the edges of the Inner Harbor are the Historic Ships In Baltimore’s floating museums.
 Take a tour of the U.S.S.
 Constellation, built in 1854 by the U.S. Navy and now holding court as the only surviving ship from the Civil War.
 Nearby, find three additional ships and a lighthouse that all detail marine experiences between the mid-1800s and the 1980s.

 Got a budding scientist on your hands?
 Across the harbor from the Aquarium sits the Maryland Science Center, where three floors of science-focused demonstrations thrill kids and grown-ups alike.
 Hands-on exhibits explore the solar system, the human body and more.